The Asterisk War Episode 6 Review

-In the sixth episode, “The True Face of the Girl,” we learn more about Kirin and the skills and perceptivity that make her so powerful.
+In the Asterisk War Episode 6, “The True Face of the Girl,” we learn more about Kirin and the skills and perceptivity that make her so powerful.

 Next we see Julis-Alexia van Riessfeld fling a washcloth onto Amagiri Ayato’s head.
 It seems that she is, in fact, mad at him for fighting Kirin in the previous episode.
 Then she tells him that she would have done the same if she had seen the evil uncle slap Kirin.
 She goes one to say she would have been disappointed in him if he had acted differently.
 Both of them realize that since he’s now fought in public, they have to change their plans for the Festa.

 Since his loss to Kirin destroyed his student badge, Ayato needs to meet with Claudia Enfield to get a replacement.
 She tells him that the evil uncle is a big shot recruiter for their Seidoukan Academy.
 He’s not an executive yet, but he’s using Kirin to propel himself onto the board.
 Julis then reveals something that I found interesting: having a highly energetic sense of self-interest is self defeating at Integrated Enterprise Foundation.
 Their executives have been through numerous psychological adjustments to ensure they are selfless, good leaders.
 She knows so much about it because her mom was one of the executives.

 Like Kirin, Saya is fighting to protect her father.
 Capture from the Crunchyroll stream.